The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 Wheels on the Bus |

-Sing a verse, then touch the vocabulary picture to advance the page.
 The vocabulary is repeated on the next page with a close-up image of the vocabulary word to increase comprehension and a fun “cheer” for a great job.
 Yes!
 Yippee!
 Way to go!
 You found it!

-The vocabulary words were easy but fun for my artic kids, and just right for my language kids.
-You can find the Wheels On The Bus Story separately, or as part of the whole Wheels On The Bus Interactive Speech and Language Activities pack at Speech Sprouts.
+You can find the Wheels On The Bus Story separately, or as part of the whole Wheels On The Bus Interactive Speech and Language Activities pack.

-It was a big hit!.
-We sang the song as we found each vocabulary word: wipers, doors, mommies and of course crying babies going wah, wah, wah.
+It was a big hit!
+We sang the Wheels on the Bus song as we found each vocabulary word: wipers, doors, mommies, and crying babies going wah, wah, wah.
 Seriously, I must have sung that song 100 times last week.
 It…is…stuck in my brain!

-This Wheels on the Bus unit lasted me the whole week with my preschoolers to firsties.
+The Wheels on the Bus unit lasted me the whole week with my preschoolers to firsties.

 We sequenced buses by size and decided which was first, second, third and last.